awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-step-scaling-policies.md

 --resource-id service/default/sample-app-service \
 --min-capacity 2 --max-capacity 10
 ```

+**Note**
+When you configure scaling policies in the console, this automatically registers the resource as a scalable target with Application Auto Scaling\.
+For more information, see the documentation in the [Getting Started](what-is-application-auto-scaling.md#getting-started) section\.

+## Configure Step Scaling Policies Using the AWS CLI<a name="create-step-scaling-policy"></a>

+You can create step scaling policies that tell Application Auto Scaling what to do when the load on the application changes\.

 The following is an example step configuration with an adjustment type of `ChangeInCapacity` that increases the capacity of the scalable target based on the following step adjustments \(assuming a CloudWatch alarm threshold of 70%\):
 + Increase capacity by 1 when the value of the metric is greater than or equal to 70% but less than 85%